NeuraiProject/neurai-rpc/neurai_methods.md

 2. "qty"                   (numeric, required) the quantity of the asset to be issued
 3. "verifier"              (string, required) the verifier string that will be evaluated when restricted asset transfers are made
 4. "to_address"            (string, required) address asset will be sent to, this address must meet the verifier string requirements
-5. "change_address"        (string, optional, default="") address that the rvn change will be sent to, if it is empty, change address will be generated for you
+5. "change_address"        (string, optional, default="") address that the xna change will be sent to, if it is empty, change address will be generated for you
 6. "units"                 (integer, optional, default=0, min=0, max=8) the number of decimals precision for the asset (0 for whole units ("1"), 8 for max precision ("1.00000000")
 7. "reissuable"            (boolean, optional, default=true (false for unique assets)) whether future reissuance is allowed
 8. "has_ipfs"              (boolean, optional, default=false) whether an ipfs hash or txid hash is going to be added to the asset